makrai/notes/emerson2005-goals-distri-sem-acl.md

 # 6 Conclusion

-* A common thread among all of the above sections is that reaching our semantic goals requires structure beyond representing meaning as a point in space
+* A common thread among all of the above sections is that reaching our sem goals requires structure beyond meaning as a point in space
   * represent the meaning of a word as a region of space or as a classifier, and to work with probability logic
 * trade-off between expressiveness and learnability: the more structure we add,